 We have developed and implemented a Regulatory Engagement Tool (RET) tool to enable us to make an objective, informed judgement of the risk related to an individual agency.
 Our staff apply the RET annually with each agency during the annual regulatory review process.

 The RET produces a score for an agency which places it within one of four categories of perceived risk – very high, high, moderate or low.
 Each category guides the number of engagement meetings for a regulator with an agency during a year.
-The assessed category for an agency is shown in its annual review report and related engagement frequency is identified.
+The assessed category for an agency is shown in its annual compliance assessment and related engagement frequency is identified.

-The Registrar holds six monthly regulatory forums which all registered agencies are invited to attend.
-The forums enable us to give and receive information about regulatory issues and initiatives from a number of agencies at once.
-The forums are usually held in May and November each year, but timing is flexible to accommodate sector and Registrar commitments.
+The Registrar holds an annual regulatory forum which all registered agencies are invited to attend.
+The forum enables us to give and receive information about regulatory issues and initiatives from a number of agencies at once.
+The forum is held in May or June each year, and timing is flexible to accommodate sector and Registrar commitments.

 Registered agencies are required to provide the Registrar with notice of (docx 321KB) that may affect the capacity of an agency to meet performance standards or are of other major significance to the agency.
 These reportable events are submitted through CHiMES. reportable events